easilyBaffled/match/README.md

 <p align="center">
   Simple Matching for Mixed-Up Situations
 </p>
-This module was made with affection for but in no way trying to be [Pattern Matching](https://github.com/tc39/proposal-pattern-matching).
+This module was made with affection for but in no way trying to be a pattern matcher.
+We've already got that [on the way](https://github.com/tc39/proposal-pattern-matching).
 Instead it is made to replace ugly ternary.

 It matches a test value to a simple key value.
 Simple in that the key must be a valid key in a object, so a primitive.